+Place the APING MODULE and APINGD MODULE on a minidisk to which you have access.
+It is recommended to use a shared minidisk.

-- 1. Place the APINGD EXEC or APINGD MODULE on a public minidisk. - 2.
-Configure the Virtual Machine to run APINGD
+1. Configure the Virtual Machine to run APINGD

 There are two principle methods of execution for transaction programs in APPC/VM; as global resources or as private resources.
 A global resource can be thought of as a resource or program available to a number of users, while a private resource or program is run within a particular users virtual machine.
 Which type is used by APPC/VM on incoming requests is determined by the type of gateway; if a global gateway is used, the transaction program is scheduled as a global resource, while if a private gateway is used the transaction program is assumed to be private.
 Gateways are APPC/VM LUs.